pboivin/filament-peek/README.md

 ## Embedding a Preview Link into the Form

-Instead of `PreviewAction`, you can use the `PreviewLink` view field to integrate the Preview button directly in your form (e.g. in a sidebar):
+Instead of `PreviewAction`, you can use the `PreviewLink` component to integrate the Preview button directly in your form (e.g. in a sidebar):

 ```php
 use Pboivin\FilamentPeek\Forms\Components\PreviewLink;